Jainsi1/EKS/README.md

 Complete automated script for EKS Deployment using Terraform with the Deployment of Ingress Controller , Metric Server and Cluster Autoscaler

 # Features
-* Contains a bash file in which terraform commands are written to build infrastructure and it also consistes of all the required helm charts.
+* Contains a bash file in which terraform commands are written to build infrastructure and it also installs all the required helm charts.
+* For running this you have to just run the bash file by giving it permission to execute as:

+### chmod +x main.sh
+### ./main.sh

+# Helm Charts
+* Helm charts used here are as:
+## 1. Nginx Ingress Controller
+## 2. Cluster Autoscaler
+## 3. Metric Server